Scimitaria/Machine-Code/README.md

 This process can be shortcut with `run`, which takes a path from `/bin/` to a file.

-ARM64 Assembly files are stored in `/asm/`.
+ARM64 Assembly files are stored in `/asm/`, with the `.asm` extension.

 Machine code files are stored in `/bin/`, with the following subfolders:
 - `/cmd/`: basic command examples